 Office: Drew Hall 316

 Dr. Kaisar KhanDr.
-Khan completed his Ph.D. in Electrical Engineering from the University of Central Florida in 2008.
+Khan completed his Ph.D. in Electrical Engineering from the University of Central Florida (UCF), Orlando in 2008.
 He then went on to join the University of Ottawa as a post-doctoral fellow.
-In 2012, Dr. Khan joined State University of New York Canton as an Assistant Professor of Electrical Engineering.
-He joined McNeese State University as an Assistant Professor of Electrical Engineering in August 2014.
-Dr. Khan involved several industry collaborative, multidisciplinary research projects on computational electromagnetic and photonics, power-system planning, high-speed electrical machine design, and optimum control.
-He has more than 40 publications in peer reviewed journals and international conference proceedings.
-Prior to resuming his Ph.D. in the USA, Dr. Khan was working as an engineer in the nationalized rural power distribution as well as in telecommunication service provider in Bangladesh from where he completd his electrical engineering undergraduate education.
+In 2012, Dr. Khan joined State University of New York (SUNY) Canton as an Assistant Professor of Electrical Engineering.
+At SUNY Canton he was active in developing power system courses and ABET accreditation process of newly developed four-year program.
+He joined McNeese as an Assistant Professor of Electrical Engineering in August 2014 and active in developing new courses in power system and energy conversion.
+Dr. Khan involved in several industry-collaborative, multidisciplinary research projects on computational electromagnetic, power-system planning, high-speed electrical machine design, and optimum control.
+He has more than 50 publications in peer reviewed journals and international conference proceedings.
+Prior to resuming his Ph.D. in the USA, Dr. Khan was working as an engineer in the nationalized rural power distribution as well as in state owned telecommunication service provider in Bangladesh from where he completed his electrical engineering undergraduate education.
 He is also a licensed professional engineer of Ontario, Canada.
+Dr. Khan is active in professional organization such as IEEE by providing advising to the student branches, participate in conferences and work shop as we as reviewing journal and conference papers.
 His current research focus is to implement renewable energy sources and co-generation units in the grid connected power system with high reliability and quality of service.

 Office: Drew Hall 121